 The motion seeks an order enjoining Blanche from “exercising the powers of acting Librarian of Congress,” and Perkins from taking over as acting Register of Copyrights.
 Furthermore, it seeks an order stating that Perlmutter cannot be removed from her role “absent a decision by a lawfully appointed Librarian of Congress.”

-But even if Perlmutter is successful, it may not be enough to save her job—at least not for long.
-Even if Trump is found to lack the authority to fire the register and to appoint an acting Librarian of Congress, he can end the dispute at any moment by appointing a permanent, senate-confirmed Librarian of Congress who could then legally install a new register of copyrights.
+Meanwhile, even if Perlmutter is successful on the merits, it may not be enough to save her job—at least not for long.
+Even if Trump is found to lack the authority to fire the register and to appoint an acting Librarian of Congress, he could end the dispute by appointing a permanen Librarian of Congress, who, after senate confirmation, could legally remove Perlmutter and install a new register of copyrights.